The Wolf Pack

 Irish and Scottish dances.
 It is now done world wide, and most any

 where in the world you are, you can find a dance to attend.

-The Wolf Pack has been in operation for twelve years and our
+The Wolf Pack has been in operation for eighteen years and our

 members are very active in the greater square dance community.